dbpedia/databus/README.md

 ## Getting Started

 ### Preparing Your Data
-Databus does not store the data itself but only metainformation, so before running the server we need to publish our data somewhere and make it publicly available.
+Databus does not store the data itself but only metainformation, therefore before running the server we need to publish our data somewhere and make it publicly available.

 **In this step we need to obtain a URI or several URIs pointing to the actual data files for download.**

-As an example here we can publish a single file, e.g. this Readme.md.
+As an example here we can publish a single file, e.g. this `README.md`.
 So our URI is:
 ```
 https://raw.githubusercontent.com/dbpedia/databus/master/README.md
 ```